-You want an FSM software that has a proven track record in your specific industry, not some fly-by-night software company with no substance.
-For example, Azuga has experience with the following industries: construction, electrical, HVAC, landscaping, pest control, plumbing, telecom, trucking, utilities, and waste management.
+You want an FSM software with a proven track record in your specific industry, not some fly-by-night software company with no substance.
+For example, Azuga has experience with construction, electrical, HVAC, landscaping, pest control, plumbing, telecom, trucking, utilities, and waste management companies.

-Look for reputable companies that a given FSM software provider has worked with.
-Ideally, you don’t want to be their biggest customer.
+Look for reputable companies that have worked with a given FSM software provider.
+Ideally, you don’t want to be their biggest customer, which suggests poor scalability.
 In the case of Azuga, they have worked with well-known companies in the electrical industries like APG, Nolan Power Group, and Tribus Services.

 Do Their Features Match Your Needs?

-About 38% of technicians reported that they cannot access all of the information they need, and 45% of technicians claim that their current tools aren’t fast enough.
-The most important aspects to consider when choosing an FSM software are the kinds of features available and whether it matches what you’re looking for.
+About 38% of technicians reported that they could not access all of the information they need, and 45% of technicians claim that their current tools aren’t fast enough.
+When choosing an FSM software, the most important aspects to consider are the features available and whether they fulfill your company’s needs.
 Ideally, software should provide a demo or free trial so that you can see how the tool fits within your business operations.
 Here are a few standard features that all FSM software should include:

 - Job scheduling and dispatching